-Before lenders decide to give you a loan, they must know if you are willing and able to repay that loan.
-To understand whether you can pay back the loan, they assess your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders make the decision to lend you money, they want to know if you are willing and able to pay back that mortgage loan.
+To understand whether you can repay, they assess your income and debt ratio.
+To calculate your willingness to pay back the mortgage loan, they look at your credit score.

-Credit scores only take into account the info in your credit reports.
-They don't take into account income, savings, down payment amount, or demographic factors like gender, race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was developed as a way to consider only that which was relevant to a borrower's willingness to repay a loan.
+Credit scores only take into account the info contained in your credit profile.
+They don't take into account your income, savings, down payment amount, or factors like sex race, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was invented as a way to consider solely that which was relevant to a borrower's likelihood to pay back the lender.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
-Your score comes from both the good and the bad in your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated wtih positive and negative items in your credit report.
+Late payments will lower your score, but consistently making future payments on time will improve your score.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.